-The City will continue to support funding for the warming shelter which had been operated by Salvation Army.
+The City will continue to support funding for the warming shelter which is now facilitated by Holy Family Catholic Community.
 The warming shelter is operated from November 1 through March 30.
 Individuals who are chronically homeless often use the warming shelter during the winter season.
 These individuals typically refuse the services of the permanent shelters.
 By providing the warming shelter, staff will have the opportunity to offer supportive services/case management and provide shelter.
-At the end of March 2020, Salvation Army indicated they will no longer operate the warming shelter.
-The City, along with the United Way, are reaching out to community partners, including faith based organizations, to identify possible options to provide this service going forward and what role partners can play to support each other.

 Solutions Center provides services to homeless clients including AODA referrals, assistance in development of employment skills, securing employment and/or social services, etc. The City will partner with Solutions Center to identify eligible operational costs for funding support so that their resources can be most effectively used for client supportive services, including the chronic homeless.
-Solutions Center has a NEW homeless shelter that serves families and singles (men & women).
+Solutions Center has the permanent homeless shelter that serves families and singles (men & women).